 GTD is an acronym that stands for Getting Things Done, a productivity method first developed by David Allen in 2001.
 Allen describes the GTD method in his book, "Getting Things Done: The Art of Stress-free Productivity."

-The GTD method removes all of that mental energy and puts it into an external source, such as a work management tool.
-Your brain isn’t built to store large bodies of organized information.
+Instead of trying to store all of your project information in your brain, the GTD method uses a five step system to capture and catalogue your to-dos into an external source, such as a work management tool.
+Your brain isn’t built to store large bodies of organized information—but work management tools are.
 By externalizing this information into actionable items, you’re better set up for long-term success.

 The Getting Things Done method is just one time management strategy.
 Like all time management techniques, it has its pros and cons.
 The strategy you choose to implement depends largely on which skills you want to improve with time management.